-This BlueEssentials Plus product uses an Exclusive Provider Organization (EPO), meaning it has a more limited, restricted provider network than for other products offered by BlueCross.
+This BlueEssentials product uses an Exclusive Provider Organization (EPO), meaning it has a more limited, restricted provider network than for other products offered by BlueCross.
 This Policy only provides benefits for Covered Services received from Providers who contract with BlueCross to specifically participate in the BlueEssentials Network.
 This Policy does not cover services rendered by out-of-Network Providers (except for Emergency Services as defined in this Policy and other very limited situations).
-Services provided outside the BlueEssentials Network are only available for air ambulance services as described herein; to treat an Emergency Medical Condition when those services are received in a Hospital Emergency Room or free-standing Emergency Room for as long as your condition continues to be considered an Emergency (with the exception of certain covered post-stabilization services); or for non-Emergency treatment at certain in-Network facilities where you receive services from an out-of-Network Provider.
-Always ask to make sure your Provider is a BlueEssentials Network.
+Services provided outside the BlueEssentials Network are only available for air ambulance services as described herein; to treat an Emergency Medical Condition when those services are received in a Hospital Emergency Room or free-standing Emergency Room, for as long as your condition continues to be considered an Emergency (with the exception of certain covered post-stabilization services); or for non-Emergency treatment at certain in-Network facilities where you receive services from an out-of-Network Provider.
+Always ask to make sure your Provider is a BlueEssentials Network Provider to ensure benefits are available.
+In addition, be sure the Provider's location is in the BlueEssentials Network.